mckayc/task-donegeon/README.md

 ## ✨ Features

-### What's New in Version 0.0.89 (July 21, 2025)
+### What's New in Version 0.0.90 (July 22, 2025)
--   **Enhanced Chronicles:** The activity feed now displays the currency and amount spent for each item purchase, providing a clearer transaction history.
+-   **Smarter Asset Pack Importer:** The "Import from Library" feature in the Asset Manager has been completely overhauled.
+It now performs a smart comparison between your local gallery and the server's image packs, highlighting new files (in green, pre-selected) versus duplicates (in red, disabled).
+This gives administrators granular control over which new assets to import, preventing accidental re-downloads and making library management much more efficient.

 ### Version History
+- **v0.0.89 (July 21, 2025):** **Enhanced Chronicles:** The activity feed now displays the currency and amount spent for each item purchase, providing a clearer transaction history.
 - **v0.0.88 (July 20, 2025):** **Critical Docker Stability Fix:** Resolved a race condition that caused chat messages to not save and the app to become unresponsive in Docker environments.
 The data saving mechanism is now more robust, preventing server syncs from overwriting unsaved local changes and eliminating the frequent "Failed to fetch" errors.
 - **v0.0.87 (July 20, 2025):** **Calendar Day View Enhancement:** Added due date/time information for quests on the main 'Day' view of the calendar, improving at-a-glance scheduling clarity.
 - **v0.0.86 (July 19, 2025):** **Enhanced Reward Valuation Helper:** The helper text in the quest editor now shows both the anchor reward equivalent and the final "real-world" value (e.g., `(equals 5 💎 or $5.00)`), providing admins with clearer context for balancing the game's economy.
 The layout of the reward input has also been improved for better readability.